azanfardino/mytest/README.md

 The entry point is the class mytest.Main.

-The class provides for the cases you need to use an http proxy or not.
+The class provides for both the cases you need to use an http proxy or not.

 ---------------
 Usage: